thineshsubramani/metadata/README.md

 # Metadata

-This repo holds all the metadata for my system sync engine.
+This repo holds all the metadata that I needed for my all projects, servers etc.
-It helps me centrally manage configurations for all my systems, complete with versioning in sub-directories similar to how APIs are structured.
+It helps me centrally manage configurations for all my systems with single source of truth, complete with versioning in sub-directories similar to how APIs are structured.
 I like to keep things organized, scalable, and future-proof.

 ## Purpose